VixionzDeer/SillySilliers/README.md

 DNI :
 Spawnism accusers, NSFW fandoms, Weird in-general (Unless your my friend because I love when you do that and be silly, just dont take it to far!!), Over 29, Under 8 (Under 8 do not interact with me because I do sometimes say adult jokes to friends who KNOW I do this.
 If your someone who is offended easily by it, tell me so I don't mention it!) .
 People who call Oblivion a spawnism song, Grimes did NOT deserve the hate on her song because some Trend about some SPAWNPOINT IN ROBLOX.
 Or thinking a oc of mine with a spawnpoint block as it's torso is spawnism (THIS IS FOR ROBLOX, IGNORE IF PONYTOWN), <- Most of my skins were made before hand and does not speak about that.
-If you are perhaps rude in general and cannot control your anger towards anything, Do not interact with me.
-If you cover me Please get off unless friend.
+If you are perhaps rude in general and cannot control your anger towards anything someone may say,

 Do not vent to me unless you are MY FRIEND.
 I do not take public vents well unless you talk to me first!!.
 I will Block you if you even do any of this stuff.

-FOR FRIENDS  : I am not online as much anymore, I focus on Real world things, FFA Shifts, and even more stuff.
-I am VERY sorry.
+FOR FRIENDS  : I am not online as much anymore, I focus on Real world things, School.

 For strangers : I am free to you or anyone, Just don't be in my DNI list ! !
 I find joy in meeting new people and hanging out with them.
 (Once your a friend of mine!!)
 I am very nice and goofy at the same time. *I say as I AGGRESSIVELY take out a silly goose pin.*  I also like liking peoples skins because I feel like that makes them happier !! !!!!

+Please don't take any of my words ooc seriously, I can be funny.